mdahllof/gendertext/README.md

 `gram_graph.csv`: The graphic words behind the grammatical text propery measures.

 `bring_graph.csv`: The graphic words behind the Bring thesaurus class text propery measures.

+## “Follow-up inspections”

+`fu_number.csv`: for Section 4.1 on number in determiners, nouns, pronouns, adjectives, past participles.

+`fu_degree.csv`: for Section 4.1 on degree inflection in adjectives and adverbs.

+`fu_pronouns.csv`: Section 5 on same-gender gendered pronoun use.